 Tip: Filterable Managed Properties must have a "refinable" search property.
 You can't create these in SPO, so use the OOTB Refinable Managed Properties setup for this purpose.

 Step 1.
-Upload content such as docx and pdfs, and add custom metadata.
+Upload content such as .docx and .pdf files, and add custom metadata.
 I added two documents, and there is a text column for Technology

 Step 2.
-Ensure content is being crawled and available thru Managed properties
+Ensure content is being crawled and available through Managed properties

 Navigate to Search > Manage Search Schema > Find an existing "Refinable.."
 Managed Property and use it to point to the new Crawled Property.

-Tip: Force a crawl on the list, and it will take an hour or two, as the trigger is fired periodically.
-Depending on the size of the crawl, it will take some time.
+Tip: Force a crawl on the list; it will take an hour or two, since the trigger is fired periodically.
+Depending on the crawl's size, it will take some time.
 If it's not showing up after 3-4 hours, you are definitely doing something wrong.Step 4.
 Add the PnPSearch Filter Web Part to the page containing the PnP results web part page

 Add the Search Filter PnP web part to the search page.